TheRealPSV/comfyui-docker/README.md

 ```

 > [!WARNING]
 > While the custom nodes themselves are installed outside of the container, their requirements are installed inside of the container.
 This means that stopping and removing the container will remove the installed requirements.
 When the container is started again, the requirements will be automatically installed, but this may, depending on the number of custom nodes and their requirements, take some time.
+Using the pipcache volume speeds up the process by saving nodes to your local storage, so it doesn't have to redownload them.

 ## Updating

+### Docker Compose

+In the folder with your `docker-compose.yml` file, simply run the following command:
+`docker compose pull && docker compose down && docker compose up -d`

+### Docker CLI

 To update ComfyUI Docker to the latest version you have to first stop the running container, then pull the new version, optionally remove dangling images, and then restart the container: